Hafsid gold coin

 The Hafsids were rich enough to pay the Holy Roman Emperor Friedrich II a lot of money every year (well, most years) to keep him from attacking them.
 The Hafsids also bought a lot of Sicilian wheat and barley.
 After Friedrich died in 1250 the Hafsid sultan Mustansir tried to stop the payments, but Louis IX and his youngest brother Charles attacked Tunis as the Eighth Crusade, and that encouraged Mustansir to start paying protection money again.

 During the 1300s the Hafsids were weaker and poorer.
 Many people living in the Hafsid kingdom (like Ibn Khaldun's parents) died of the Black Death.
 Between 1347 and 1357, the Marinids pretty much controlled the Hafsids, but thanks to the help of the Berber people, the Hafsids were able to fight off the Marinids and get their kingdom back.
 The Italian and Spanish rulers of the 1400s, particularly Venice and Aragon, continued to attack the Hafsid kingdom to force them to pay tribute.
+The Hafsids bought more and more manufactured goods like paper from Italy.
 To resist European power and make money, the Hafsids began to attack European ships in the Mediterranean Sea.
 During the 1400s, the Hafsids also tried to diversify; they traded south across the Sahara with the people of West Africa, and east across the Sahara with the Mamluks in Egypt.